Elsevier Adaptive Quizzing for Pharmacology (Retail Access Card), 9th Edition

-Corresponding chapter-by-chapter to Pharmacology: A Patient-Centered Nursing Process Approach, 9th Edition, Elsevier Adaptive Quizzing is the fun and engaging way to focus your study time and effectively prepare for class, course exams, and summative exams.
-Elsevier Adaptive Quizzing is comprised of a bank of high-quality practice questions that allows you to advance at your own pace — based on your performance — through multiple mastery levels for each chapter.
+Corresponding chapter-by-chapter to Pharmacology, 9th Edition, Elsevier Adaptive Quizzing (EAQ) is the fun and engaging way to focus your study time and effectively prepare for class, course exams, and summative exams.
+EAQ is comprised of a bank of high-quality practice questions that allows you to advance at your own pace — based on your performance — through multiple mastery levels for each chapter.
 A comprehensive dashboard allows you to view your progress and stay motivated.

 Duration for access to this product, which may be at the discretion of your institution, is up to 36 months.
 Elsevier reserves the right to restrict or remove access due to changes in product portfolio or other market conditions.

 - UNIQUE!
 Elsevier’s trusted, market-leading content serves as the foundation for all questions, which are written, reviewed, and leveled by experienced educators, item writers, and authors.

 - UNIQUE!
 Essential test-taking tips and strategies help you learn how to successfully dissect and tackle different question types and improve test-taking skills for both course exams and summative exams.

 - Confidence level indicators allow you to indicate your confidence when submitting answers, providing valuable insight into areas where you might be overconfident and require further study.